 A good friend of mine recently made bone broth for the very first time.
 She was very excited about it until she took a sip.
-She texted me that much to her surprise, her carefully prepared broth did not have much flavor!
+She texted me that much to her surprise, the carefully prepared broth did not have much flavor!

 If you need some coaching to transform your bone broth from bland to boss, this article is for you!